shukerov/shukerov.github.io/source/blog/2018-10-01-setting-up-sublime-the-way-i-like-it.html.markdown

 sudo apt-get update
 sudo apt-get install sublime-text
 ```
-You should now have succesfully installed Sublime!
+You should now have successfully installed Sublime!

 #### Sublime Default TE
 If Sublime was installed correctly then the following command should succeed.